rafaelurrutiasilva/kubeAcademy-vappliance/README.md

 <br><br><br>

 ## Intoduction
-This PhotonOS node is build to use with the KubeAácademy course found at https://kube.academy/courses/building-applications-for-kubernetes <br>
+This PhotonOS node is build to be used with the Kubeacademy course [Building Applications for Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes). <br>
-The node has all the software you need to install discribed at https://kube.academy/courses/building-applications-for-kubernetes/lessons/setting-up-your-workstation <br>
+The node has all the software you need to install discribed in the Lessons nr 2 [Setting Up Your Workstation](https://kube.academy/courses/building-applications-for-kubernetes/lessons/setting-up-your-workstation). <br>

-Enjoy!
+Enjoy!<br>
-/Rafael
+Rafael